-- Use of technology: Children are taught to use technology appropriately to help develop musical ideas.
-They use programs such as Garage Band to develop their creativity, working on composing their own music, recreating motifs and learn to using Live band and Live Loops.
+Music Technology: Children are taught to use technology appropriately to help develop musical ideas using programmes such as Garage Band to develop their creativity whilst learning to use Tracks and Live Loops.

 We are proud that:

-We are fortunate to have excellent resources to support music teaching, including piano keyboards, Djembe drums, macbooks and ipads.
+We are fortunate to have excellent resources to support music teaching, including piano keyboards, ukuleles, Djembe drums, drumkit, a bass, guitars and ipads.

 After a year’s tuition in school, instrumental lessons can continue beyond the school day, either individually or in small groups.
 All children wishing to continue their instrument are given the opportunity and support to do so, including significantly reduced lesson prices and bursaries for those receiving pupil premium funding.